 \subsection{Training stage}

-Given a dataset of paired image $\{(x_A, x_B)\}$, where $x_A$ denotes the source image (T1w image) and $x_B$ is the corresponding target image $x_B$ (e.g., T2w, FLAIR etc.) we randomly sample a time-step $t \in [0, NFE]$ during training.
-The generator then produces an intermediate sample $\hat{x}_{B_t}$.
+Given a dataset of paired images $\{(x_A, x_B)\}$, where $x_A$ denotes the source image (T1w image) and $x_B$ is the corresponding target image (e.g., T2w, FLAIR, etc.), we randomly sample a time step $T \in [0, NFE]$ during training.
+The generator then produces an intermediate sample $\hat{x}_{B_T}$.

 The training stage aims to optimize the parameters of the generator to achieve high-fidelity synthesis aligned with the target image.
-This is accomplished by minimizing a composite loss function that includes adversarial $\mathcal{L}_{Adv}$, reconstruction $\mathcal{L}_{Rec}$, patchNCE $\mathcal{L}_{Reg}$, identity loss $\mathcal{L}_{idt}$, and mutual information components $\mathcal{L}_{SB}$.
-We detail each element of the training process below.
+This is accomplished by minimizing a composite loss function that includes adversarial $\mathcal{L}_{adv}$, reconstruction $\mathcal{L}_{Rec}$, patchNCE $\mathcal{L}_{Reg}$, and mutual information loss $\mathcal{L}_{SB}$.
+We detail each element of the training stage below.

-We use a Markovian discriminator to determine the domain change from the source image to the target image.
-The adversarial loss is adopted for generator $G_\phi$ and discriminator $D$.
-Each $x_t$ is calculated using target image $x_B$, generator prediction $\hat{x}_{B_t}$ and Gaussian noise with predefined variance.
+We adopt a non-saturating adversarial loss to train the generator $q_\phi$ and discriminator $D$.
+Unlike standard GAN-based approaches that discriminate only between the final generated image and the real target, our discriminator operates on trajectory-level samples constructed according to the Schr\"{o}dinger bridge interpolation schedule.
+Specifically, the discriminator receives the intermediate sample $x_{t_T}$ computed from the ground-truth pair $(x_A, x_B)$ via the predefined SB schedule (denoted $x_{t_{T|AB}}$) and the paired target image $x_B$ as real samples.
+As fake samples, it receives the corresponding intermediate sample $x_{t_T}$ constructed from the pair $(x_A, \hat{x}_{B_T})$ and the generator prediction $\hat{x}_{B_T}$.
+This trajectory-aware discrimination provides a stronger training signal than endpoint-only adversarial supervision, encouraging the generator to produce intermediate samples consistent with the true modality transition throughout the entire generation stage.
+To stabilize discriminator training under limited data conditions, we apply a lazy R1 gradient penalty at regular intervals, computed with respect to the real target image $x_B$:

+where $\gamma$ is a weighting coefficient.
+By computing the penalty~\cite{8653423} only periodically rather than at every training step, this lazy regularization reduces computational overhead while effectively constraining the discriminator gradient norm at real data points.

 We apply reconstruction and patchNCE loss to ensure anatomical preservation.
-We.
-Define $F$ as a two-layer MLP network for estimating the patchNCE loss, $\mathcal{L}_{Reg}$.
+We define $F$ as a two-layer MLP network used to compute the patchNCE loss, $\mathcal{L}_{Reg}$.